 See, I wasn’t kidding how much it foams up.
 Here I am using a 2 cup liquid measuring cup.

 In a medium bowl add the all purpose flour, baking powder and salt, mix using a whisk and set aside.

 Next, plop your room temp butter and brown sugar into a mixing bowl, cream until it makes a nice creamy consistency, mixing about 2 minutes on medium-high.

 Add your egg, and vanilla and mix well, another 2 minutes on medium-high until super light and fluffy.

-Gently stir in ½ cup of sour cream into the chocolate mixture.
+Gently stir in ½ cup sour cream into the chocolate mixture.
 Slowly add half of the flour mixture on low, scraping down the sides and bottom often.
-Mix in the chocolate and sour cream mixture…chocolaty yumminess!
+Mix until combined…chocolaty yumminess!